 The Problem with Pesticides

 Pesticides are toxic chemicals designed to harm living things.
 According to the EPA, about 5.2 billion pounds of pesticides are used worldwide each year, with 1.1 billion pounds used in the United States.
-They are used to target insects, plants, fungi, and animals we want to eliminate.
-Unfortunately, they have unintended consequences such as harming beneficial insects, other wildlife, and sometimes even ourselves.
+Pesticides target insects, plants, fungi, and animals we want to eliminate.
+Unfortunately, they bring unintended consequences such as harming beneficial insects, other wildlife, and sometimes even ourselves.

 The use and misuse of these chemicals have been linked to a number of serious health and environmental effects.
 Strong scientific evidence has connected pesticide exposure to a host of health hazards from asthma and ADHD in children, to cancer and reproductive problems.
 Moreover, the production and use of pesticides pollutes our water ecosystems and threatens our drinking water sources and wildlife.